by Jess Leong

-Winter fat bike season is just around the corner.
-While riding a fat bike is much like riding a regular bike, there are a certain fat bike etiquette to keep in mind when you get out there on the trail this winter.
+Winter fat bike season is once again upon us as the leaves fall and temps become cooler.
+While riding a fat bike is much like riding a regular bike, there is a certain fat bike etiquette to keep in mind when you get out there on the trail this winter season for some fun.

-Everyone on the trail wants to have a good time and make memories doing what they’re doing.
-Whether that’s biking, snowboarding, skiing, riding a snowmobile, or hiking in snowshoes, these are all valid activities.
+Everyone on the trail wants to have a good time and make memories in the bold north’s crisp clean air.
+Whether that’s biking, hiking snowboarding, skiing, riding a snowmobile, or snowshoeing, these are all valid activities.
 At the end of the day, for everyone to have a good time, you need to share the trail.
-These rules below not only keep everyone safe, but it also keeps it safe and fun for everyone.
+These rules below not only keep everyone free from harm, they also keep it comfortable and fun for everyone.

 Yield to all other users of the trail when riding.
-This includes hikers and especially skiers since they do not have breaks as they are traveling.
+This includes hikers and especially skiers since they do not have brakes to stop when traveling.
 Be constantly aware of your surroundings for who and what is around you.
-Everyone is trying to enjoy the trail.
+Everyone is trying to enjoy the outdoors.
+When on your Fatty:

 - Ride on the firmest part of the track to prevent making a deep rut in the trail.
 These cuts more than a few inches are difficult, if not impossible, to repair.

 - Stay as far right as possible on the trail.
-This is so that skiers, snowmobiles, or etc can pass on the left.
+This is so that skiers, snowmobiles, etc. can pass on the left.

 - Do not ride on the Nordic trails or classic trails.
 These trails are specifically groomed and tires that go across or over them ruin the trails and can cause problems for those people using them.
 Being respectful and sharing the trail is important for the enjoyment of everyone.

 - Respect any closures or alternative days where bikers or skiers specifically have the trail.
-This is important because if it is closed to bikers, skiers and other people will not be specifically looking out for you.
+This is also important because if the trail is closed no one will be looking out for you if you fall.
 Plus, other trails might be closed or have maintenance going on.
 This can cause problems if you’re there.

 - Wear reflective clothing and use lights or blinkers.
 This helps signal to others where you are from a distance.
-Skiers and snowmobiles travel quickly and seeing you from far away can help them change their route so there’s no collision or problems that will arise.
+Skiers and snowmobiles travel quickly and seeing you as far away as possible can help them change their route so there is no collision or problems that will arise.

 If you are riding in a group, do not ride side by side.
 This makes it hard for anyone passing by to get through or weave around.
 It also can block up the trail.